|Course Length:||1 Year Full-Time|

 What are my career prospects?

 Our graduates obtain work in schools across the UK and abroad and we offer excellent support to help you gain your first teaching post.
-You will have an ability to teach in Key Stage 1 or Key Stage 2 in primary schools, a strong knowledge of primary education, excellent physical education subject knowledge and pedagogy, as well as outstanding classroom skills, so that you meet and exceed the national standards for Qualified Teacher Status.
+You will have an ability to teach in key stage 1 or key stage 2 in primary schools, a strong knowledge of primary education, excellent physical education subject knowledge and pedagogy, and outstanding classroom skills, so that you meet and exceed the national standards for Qualified Teacher Status.

-Our proactive Careers service can help you find job vacancies and offers in-depth advice on teacher job applications and interviews, to help you secure work.
+Before the end of the programme, you will need to complete a Career Entry and Development Profile (CEDP) which acts as a useful bridge between the PGCE and your two-year induction as an early career teacher.
+Our proactive Careers service can help you find job vacancies and offer in-depth advice on job applications and interviews, to help you secure work.

 Financial support information for international students can be found at www.edgehill.ac.uk/international/fees.